SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 First, let's set up our UI5 Tooling to use the OpenUI5 framework for our project.
 We also need to add the necessary OpenUI5 libraries as dependencies to the project's UI5 Tooling configuration.

-We open a terminal in the root folder of our app and exectue the following command:
+We open a terminal in the root folder of our app and execute the following command:

 ```sh
 ui5 use OpenUI5